Naoya Tsukahara

-Competitive History
+Gymnastics career

 Late 1990s

-Naoya participated at the 1996 Olympics in Atlanta.
+Naoya participated in the 1996 Olympics in Atlanta.
 The Japanese team finished 10th in the team final.
-Individually, Naoya qualified into the all-around final and finished 12th in the final.
+Individually, Naoya qualified for the all-around final and finished 12th.

-Although Naoya did not get any medal in the 1996 Olympics, he had been quite successful after that.
-In the 1997 World Championships, he won two bronze medals in the all-around and on parallel bars.
-In the 1999 World Championships, he had pushed himself to a higher level of success, winning silver medals in all-around and on parallel bars.
+Although Naoya did not get any medals at the 1996 Olympics, he was quite successful after that.
+At the 1997 World Championships, he won two bronze medals in the all-around and on parallel bars.
+In the 1999 World Championships, he pushed himself to a higher level of success, winning silver medals in all-around and on parallel bars.

 2000 Summer Olympics

 Following his successes at the World Championships, Naoya eventually came to his second Olympic Games, the 2000 Olympics in Sydney.
 This time the Japanese gymnastics team was edged by the Russian team for a bronze medal.
-Individually, Naoya qualified 6th and 10th into the horizontal bar and all-around final respectively.
-He finally finished 18th in all-around final, and a fall in the horizontal bar final made him come last, with a score of 8.825.
+Individually, Naoya qualified 6th and 10th into the horizontal bar and all-around final, respectively.
+He finally finished 18th in the all-around final, and a fall in the horizontal bar final made him come last, with a score of 8.825.

 2001–2003

 After the 2000 Summer Olympics, Naoya could not regain his form of 2000.
-In addition, there were some fabulous gymnasts rose in Japan, including Hiroyuki Tomita, Isao Yoneda and Takehiro Kashima.
+In addition, there were some high-performing gymnasts that rose in Japan, including Hiroyuki Tomita, Isao Yoneda, and Takehiro Kashima.
 Naoya's character in the national team changed from an all-around competitor into an anchor for the Japanese gymnastics team.

 In the 2003 World Championships, Naoya made it into the all-around and parallel bars finals, finishing 7th in the all-around while his teammate, Hiroyuki Tomita, won a bronze in that event.
-Individually, Naoya placed 4th on his strongest event, parallel bars with a score of 9.675.
+Individually, Naoya placed 4th on his strongest event, parallel bars, with a score of 9.675.

 2004 Summer Olympics

 Naoya made the 2004 Summer Olympics held in Athens, Greece.
 The Japanese team showed strong performances and eventually won the team gold medal.
 Naoya placed 4th on floor exercise in prelim with a 9.725, the same score of his teammates, Isao Yoneda and Daisuke Nakano.
 However, the tie-breaker policy favoured his two teammates into the final.
-He did not qualify into the all-around final.
+He did not qualify for the all-around final.